hmmessai/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute: gives the user an executable permission to the hello file
 6-multiple_permissions: gives execute permission to group and owner while giving read access to other users for the file hello
 7-everybody: give execute permission for all users for the file hello
+8-James_Bond: gives all the permissions to other users but no permission to group and owner